slyq/Scorpio/README.md

 $ pyinstaller --onefile -windowed -i scorpio.ico scorpio.py
 ```

+Note that `--onefile` may cause some issues with your program, depending on your vulnerabilities.

 ## Running the tests

 Use a pre-built image or build a new one to test the vulnerabilities to ensure that the scoring engine is scoring correctly.
 Pretend that you are the client/user for better results (they may think one thing whereas you think another).
 Ensure that clients/users cannot accidentally mess up the engine.